Apsaraconda/Linux_Monitoring_v2.0/README.md

 ## Part 6. **GoAccess**

-There is a report how to use the GoAccess utility to get the same information as in [Part 5](#part-5-monitoring)
+Here is a report how to use the GoAccess utility to get the same information as in [Part 5](#part-5-monitoring)

 The opening the web interface of the utility on the local machine is presented.

 ## Part 7. **Prometheus** and **Grafana**

-There is a report how to:
+Here is a report how to:
 ##### Install and configure **Prometheus** and **Grafana** in virtual machine
 ##### Access the **Prometheus** and **Grafana** web interfaces from a local machine